 Not to mention your wallet.
 One of the first things to consider is your budget, this will help you to make your moving decisions.
 Next, time and effort.
 Do you even really have the time and ability to handle it on your own?
 And lastly, money.

 How much can I spend and what can I get away with cutting out?
-Below we look at our moving options from cheapest to most expensive.
+Take a look at this fine list of moving services from cheapest to most expensive.

 - Hire a truck.
 This is undoubtedly the cheapest, but most difficult and stressful.
 You have all the responsibility of packing things safely, navigating the Tetris-like stacking of boxes, and ultimately driving the monster cross country without causing harm to yourself and others.
 That’s a lot of anxiety to pile on your already anxious experience.
 Obviously, if you feel confident, have at it and save the cash!